dhamaker/UXNotes/topics/blockchain-ux.md

 * investors and presentations.  -- is really more brand design; you want the investors to identify with look.
 * ux research, ethnography,
 * what's the use case, many DLT transformation are middleware replacements - using DLT to streamline transactions/records between systems.
+* Performance is fundamental UX issue, but mostly an engineering challenge.